aertslab/SCENIC/vignettes/FAQ.md

 You can also check whether you are using the latest R feather package (versions older than 0.3.1 are more likely to crash due to corrupt downloads).

-   - Cannot download databases

-### Cannot download the databases (webserver is down)

-An alternative mirror for downloading the RcisTarget databases and annotation files is available at: https://resources-mirror.aertslab.org/cistarget/

-### Previous versions of SCENIC & SCENIC for previous versions of R/Bioconductor

-You can find previous versions of SCENIC (and which R/Bioconductor version they correspond to) in "releases": https://github.com/aertslab/SCENIC/releases

-To install them, just add the tag: `devtools::install_github("aertslab/SCENIC@v1.1.1")`

-### R vs Python version

-SCENIC is implemented in **R** ([pySCENIC](https://github.com/aertslab/SCENIC)) and **Python** ([pySCENIC](https://github.com/aertslab/pySCENIC)).

-The Python implementation is significantly faster to run, so we generally recommend using it for most analyses.
-We provide a [tutorial](http://htmlpreview.github.io/?https://github.com/aertslab/SCENIC/blob/master/Tutorials_JupyterNotebooks/SCENIC_tutorial_1-RunningVSN.html) that uses containers (in [Docker](https://cloud.docker.com/u/aertslab/repository/docker/aertslab/pyscenic) or [Singularity](https://www.singularity-hub.org/collections/2033)) including all the required dependencies, and a [Nextflow](https://github.com/aertslab/scenic-nf) pipeline (useful to run SCENIC in batch on multiple datasets).
-This should make it very easy to install and run (py)SCENIC, even for users with limited experience in Python or R.

-The results are equivalent across versions and provide output `.loom` files that can be explored in [SCope](http://scope.aertslab.org) or used as interface between R and Python.

-The details and the rationale behind each of the steps in SCENIC are explained in the 'detailed_tutorials' in the R repository (https://github.com/aertslab/SCENIC/tree/master/vignettes).

 ### Other issues or questions

-You can check whether someone has already had a similar question in the [Discussions]().
+You can check whether someone has already had a similar question in the [Discussions](https://github.com/aertslab/SCENIC/discussions/).

-If you find a bug or you have a feature request, you can post it in the appropriate Github repo: [R](https://github.com/aertslab/SCENIC/issues?q=+is%3Aclosed) or [Python]([R](https://github.com/aertslab/pySCENIC/issues?q=+is%3Aclosed)) (please, before posting, check that it has not been already posted/solved).
+If you find a **bug** or you have a feature request, you can post it in the appropriate Github repo: [R](https://github.com/aertslab/SCENIC/issues?q=+is%3Aclosed) or [Python]([R](https://github.com/aertslab/pySCENIC/issues?q=+is%3Aclosed)) (please, before posting, check that it has not been already posted/solved).